 It probably started with my mom (yes, we might need to start a drinking game for how often I say that).
 She’s found a number of our favorite series in the aisles of her local Goodwill.
-She’d take home what they had (usually 50¢ to $1 each) and then we’d piece together the series however.
+She’d take home what they had (usually 50¢ to $1 each) and then we’d piece together the series however we could.

 Then on our trip to New England two years ago, we met up with my cousin and his family.
 On the subject of books, one of his daughters asked if I’d ever heard of ThriftBooks – an online (mostly) used book store with great prices and low minimums for free shipping.
 And so the second-hand, more eco-friendly book reading saga began.

 Obviously the frustrating thing about buying books second-hand at local thrift stores is that you have no control over what you’ll pick up.
-Some people love that kind of excitement and unpredictability, but I’m not there yet!
+Some people love that kind of excitement and unpredictability, but that’s just not my cup of tea!

 Sustainable Book Reading: The Borrow Method

 Remember the library?
 You might not believe it, but it still exists (and your tax dollars are keeping it afloat).